seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **THERSITES**
 The cuckold and the cuckold-maker are at it.
 Now,
-bull! now, dog! ’Loo, Paris, ’loo! now my double-
+bull! now, dog!
+'Loo, Paris, 'loo! now my double-
-henned sparrow! ’loo, Paris, ’loo!
+henned sparrow! 'loo, Paris, 'loo!
 The bull has the
 game: ware horns, ho!

 *Exeunt PARIS and MENELAUS*